Myron Butler

-Myron Demond Butler (born July 27, 1974) is a gospel musician, record producer, singer-songwriter, music director, vocalist, organist and pianist.
+Myron Demond Butler (born July 27, 1974) is an American gospel musician, record producer, singer-songwriter, music director, vocalist, organist and pianist.
 Most notably, he is known as the leader of the gospel choir, Myron Butler & Levi.
-Since 1997, he's worked as a vocal director and backup singer for several notable artists to include Kirk Franklin, Marvin Sapp, Smokie Norful, Donald Lawrence, and Yolanda Adams.
+Since 1997, he has worked as a vocal director and backup singer for several notable artists, including Kirk Franklin, Marvin Sapp, Smokie Norful, Donald Lawrence and Yolanda Adams.

 Biography

 Butler was born as Myron Demond Butler, on July 27, 1974, just outside Tampa in the city of Bradenton, Florida, and he was raised in Dallas.

 At an early age, Myron Butler developed an appreciation for music and, at 17, his first song, "Lift Him Up", was recorded by Dallas’ DFW Mass Choir.
 While working on the recording, Butler became good friends with the choir's director Kirk Franklin.

 During his last two years of high-school, Myron formed a community choir of his teen-aged peers in Dallas, but, upon graduation, he left them to pursue a degree in psychology at Morehouse College in Atlanta, Georgia.
 After completing his first year, Butler decided not to return to school.
 He remained in Atlanta for a year before deciding to return to Dallas, where his choir had continued to grow, in spite of changes in personnel.
 The group, which had become popular in the area began calling itself God's Property and welcomed Myron as their main choral director.